Cellar Spiders Identification Guide

 Step 5: Ongoing Maintenance

-Our quarterly service plan provides continued protection:
+Our tri-annual service plan, which is three times per year, provides continued protection:

 • Reapplication of exterior barrier treatments